nicetomeetor/senja/README.md

 # Senja

-Senja is the name of a personal website development project.
+Senja is a personal website project.
 Inspired by Norway's second largest island and the similar sounding name of the girl I fell in love.

+## Features

+- [ ] Build platforms (mobile and desktop) 👷‍♀️
+- [ ] Theme switcher 🌗
+- [ ] Language switcher 🌏